THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 Here’s an example from DigitalNomadWannabe.

 Mark on your Free SEO Audit Checklist if you have any issues to review here and move on to the next step of your SEO Audit.

 4. Check that only one PUBLIC version of your site is indexed

 You should have FOUR versions of your website visible in Google Search Console, but ONLY one of them should be visible to the outside world.
 These four versions are:

 Three of these versions of your site should redirect to a single one – depending on whether you have decided to display the “www” to the public or not.
 Regardless of the www or not, the site that you display to the world SHOULD be https.

 If you do not have HTTPS enabled on your website, then you need to enable that ASAP.
-Mark this on your SEO Audit checklist as an additional item and read about how to enable HTTPS here.
+Mark this on your SEO Audit checklist as an additional item.

 If you do not redirect these versions of your site properly then Google thinks that they’re separate sites.
 And that is going to cause you problems.

 The easiest way to check this is to type all 4 different versions into your web browser.
 They should all resolve to the same URL.
 If they don’t then you need to mark this on the list to resolve.